librato/api-docs/source/includes/_annotations.md

 ## Add Link to Annotation Event

->Add a link to github to the annotation event 198 in the *app-deploys* stream:
+>Example Request: Add a link to github to the annotation event 198 in the *app-deploys* stream:

 ```shell
 curl \